At Beacon Hospital, our team of experienced Consultant Spinal Surgeons and Neurosurgeons have expertise in treating back and neck conditions.

 Treatment options range from non-surgical treatments, including physiotherapy and injections, through to all surgical options.
 Many patients presenting with spinal problems simply do not, and will not require an operation, and may respond to simple treatment with physiotherapy or an injection.
 We work closely with our colleagues in physiotherapy to help prescribe the most appropriate course of non-operative management when that is appropriate.

-Your initial multidisciplinary assessment will involve a spinal specialist physiotherapist who will undertake an individual assessment of your case.
+Your initial multidisciplinary assessment will involve a physiotherapist who will undertake an individual assessment of your case.
 A general health assessment will first be completed including an assessment of your overall medical conditions, BMI, exercise regime, and diet.

 Your physiotherapist will then complete a thorough clinical assessment of your spine, nervous system and joints.
 There may be some element of undressing, and we encourage patients to wear sensible clothing such as a vest top and/or comfortable shorts.